Transputer: T400

 Part of the original Inmos strategy was to make CPUs so small and cheap that they could be combined with other logic in one device.
 Although a system on a chip (SoC) as they are commonly termed, are ubiquitous now, the concept was almost unheard of back in the early 1980s.
 Two projects were started in around 1983, the M212 and the TV-toy.
 The M212 was based on a standard T212 core with the addition of a disk controller for the ST 506 and ST 412 Shugart standards.
 TV-toy was to be the basis for a video game console and was joint project between Inmos and Sinclair Research.

 The links in the T212 and T414/T424 transputers had hardware DMA engines so that transfers could happen in parallel with execution of other processes.
 A variant of the design, termed the T400, not to be confused with a later transputer of the same name, was designed where the CPU handled these transfers.
 This reduced the size of the device considerably since 4 link engines were approximately the same size as the whole CPU.
 The T400 was intended to be used as a core in what were then called systems on silicon (SOS) devices, now termed and better known as system on a chip (SoC).
 It was this design that was to form part of TV-toy.
 The project was canceled in 1985.

 T100

 Although the prior SoC projects had had only limited success (the M212 was sold for a time), many designers still firmly believed in the concept and in 1987, a new project, the T100 was started which combined an 8-bit version of the transputer CPU with configurable logic based on state machines.
 The transputer instruction set is based on 8-bit instructions and can easily be used with any word size which is a multiple of 8 bits.
 The target market for the T100 was to be bus controllers such as Futurebus, and an upgrade for the standard link adapters (C011 etc.).
 The project was stopped when the T840 (later to become the basis of the T9000) was started.

 TPCORE

-TPCORE is an implementation of the transputer, including the os-links, that runs in a FPGA.
+TPCORE is an implementation of the transputer, including the os-links, that runs in a field-programmable gate array (FPGA).